jmilkiewicz/OverheadCourse/index.markdown

 Training will be provided from Friday 23rd to 26th of June.
 Friday/Monday we will have afternoon/evening sessions.

 ## Location
-We will train in <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>,
+On Friday,Sunday and Monday we will train in <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>, Königshorster Str.
-Königshorster Str.
 11-15, 13439 Berlin

+On Saturday training will be in <a href="https://padelfc.com/" target="_blank"> Padel FC </a>,  Köpenicker Ch 11-14, 10317 Berlin, Germany

 ## Training Plan
 All participants will be divided into groups of 4.